jgesser/IpCamera/README.md

 The openHAB event.log does not allow normal filtering at a binding level due to the log being a pure output from the event bus.

-To disable the event.log use this command in Karaf.
+To disable the event.log you can use this command in Karaf console.

 ```